Ouxsoft/LivingMarkup/examples/README.md

-# PXP code examples
+# LivingMarkup code examples

-This folder contains a collection of examples using PXP.
+This folder contains a collection of examples using LivingMarkup.

 ## [BitwiseExample](BitwiseExample/)
 This example shows how to Components pass arguments.